programminghistorian/jekyll/submissions.md

 The Programming Historian always welcomes suggestions and submissions from the community.

-What we are looking for
+What we're looking for
 -----------------------

-There is no single kind or standard lesson at The Programming Historian.
+There is no single kind or standard lesson at _The Programming Historian_.
 We do insist that all lessons have a clearly defined goal and are written with a particular audience in mind.
 Ideally, readers must understand at the outset exactly what skills or results they will